Rogue - Shadewalker

 Shadow Strike

 At 9th level, you can leap from shadow to shadow to make deadly strikes.
 On your turn, you can expend half of your movement to teleport to an area of darkness you can see within 60 feet.
-If you do so, the next weapon attack you make before the end of your next turn deals bonus damage on a hit equal to half your Sneak Attack damage.
+If you do so, the next weapon attack you make before the end of your next turn deals bonus necrotic damage on a hit equal to a roll of half your Sneak Attack dice.

 Mantle of Gloom